|

 Figure 7.1.
 Interference noise in multiposition SAR, frequency domain.

-Figure 7.2.
-Interchannel space ambiguity function for the signals with different carrier frequencies, difference increases correspondingly to graph number.
+Interchannel space ambiguity function for the signals with different carrier

 can’t be decreased as much as possible only by envelopes (codes) selection, Figure 7.4.
 But this kind of ensemble allows to decrease MPSAR bandwidth as much as possible.